• Skip to primary navigation

 Pregnancy discrimination is prohibited in every aspect of employment.
 For example, an employer may not:

-• Refuse to consider an applicant because she is pregnant
+• Refuse to consider an applicant because she is pregnant.

-• Fire an employee because she is pregnant
+• Fire an employee because she is pregnant.

-• Require an employee to take leave at a certain point in her pregnancy, if she is able to work and wants to continue doing so, or deny an employee job opportunities, such as training or promotions, based on the mistaken belief that she will not return to work after having a baby
+• Denying an employee job opportunities, such as training or promotions, based on the mistaken belief that she will not return to work after having a baby.

 Further, under the Family Medical Leave Act (FMLA), any employee who has worked for at least 12 months for an employer with a certain number of employees may be eligible for 12 weeks of paid or unpaid leave to care for their new child, including foster and adopted children.